CLAT Full Form: Eligibility Criteria, Participating Universities, Syllabus

 • Quantitative Techniques: This section includes questions that are based on brief statements of fact, textual or visual representations of numerical data.
 The candidate has to extrapolate data from these texts, graphs, or other representations and perform mathematical calculations on it.

-PG - CLAT Exam Syllabus
+CLAT PG Exam Syllabus

 CLAT PG Syllabus 2025